httpwg/structured-field-tests/README.md

 * Binary Content: **base32**-encoded string; e.g., "ZXW6==="

 ## Writing Tests

-All tests should have a descriptive comment.
+All tests should have a descriptive name.
 Tests should be as simple as possible - just what's required to test a specific piece of behavior.
 If you want to test interacting behaviors, create tests for each behavior as well as the interaction.

-If an 'error' member is specified, the error text should describe the error the implementation should raise - *not* what's being tested.
-Implementation error strings will vary, but the suggested error should be easily matched to the implementation error string.
-Try to avoid creating error tests that might pass because an incorrect error was reported.

 Please feel free to contribute!